Snakeroom/Research/research/teaser.md

 ## JavaScript

 Additionally, there was a minified JavaScript file <!-- add link to minified and beautified archives --> for sequence only.
 This file contained multiple API paths.

+[File uploading APIs](https://developer.mozilla.org/en-US/docs/Web/API/File) are required.
+If missing, a message is displayed. <!-- add text and image of text --> Files are uploaded <!-- which endpoints? --> and will be rejected if not of a valid type <!-- what types are valid? -->

 From this source code, we can gather a few things: